ylu8888/To-Do-List/README.md

 Taskinator can create, track, and delete any task.

--Add the tasks you need to do and when your finished, you can remove them.
+-Add the tasks you need to do and when your finished, you can mark as done or remove them.

+-The page stores & maintains the previous list contents for any new sessions you open.

 -Allows up to 8 tasks on the list at once.

--The page stores & maintains the previous list contentsfor any new sessions you open.

 -Used HTML, CSS, and Javascript & deployed to Netlify